mviceral/IceSlotController/BBB_GrapeForPcListener/README.md

-To setup rackup in a fresh BBB, run the following first. gem update aptitude install ruby1.9.1-dev gem install rack
+-To setup rackup in a fresh BBB, run the following first. gem update aptitude install ruby1.9.1-dev gem install rack